ciatph/laravel-quickstart/README.md

 2. Navigate to the cloned directory from the command line.
 Run `Composer install`.
 3. Open `.env`.
 See `DB_DATABASE`.
 Create a `quickstart-demo` database in MySQL.
 4. Run `php artisan make:migration`
 5. Run this project: `php serve artisan`.
-Open the resulting URL to a webrowser.
+Open the resulting URL to a web browser.

-# Methods for Creating A New Project
+# Methods

 ## A. Prepare your Development Environment